czi-catalystproject/hub-champion-training/episodes/manage_images.md

 :::{grid-item}
 Questions

-- TODO
+- What software environments are available on the hub?
+- How is containerization helpful for my work?
+- Is there a way to customise my software environment?

 :::

 :::{grid-item}
 Objectives

-- explain the value of reproducibility with containerized software environments
+- Explain the value of reproducibility with containerized software environments
-- select pre-configured JupyterLab or RStudio containers for their hub
+- Select pre-configured JupyterLab or RStudio containers for their hub
-- pull a custom container for their hub
+- Pull a custom container for their hub
 :::

 :::::